 - "Source streams" meaning carbon-containing fuels or materials which have to be monitored; Note that the FAR requirement to monitor emissions at sub-installation level leads to the term "internal source stream" used in the baseline data template and MMP template by the Commission.
-This relates to source streams which are produced by one sub-installation and consumed by another one within the same installation, so that at installation level they give net zero emissions. - "Activity data" meaning the amount of material or fuel, not to be confused with the term "activity level" used for sub-installations in the FAR; - "Calculation factors" including net calorific value (NCV), emission factor, oxidation factor, conversion factor, carbon content, biomass/fossil fraction; - Measurement-based approaches using CEMS (Continuous Emission Measurement Systems) applied to "emission sources"; - No-tier approaches used where an operator cannot reach even tier 1 for at least one source stream or emission source.
+This relates to source streams, which are produced by one sub-installation and consumed by another one within the same installation, so that at installation level they give net zero emissions. - "Activity data" meaning the amount of material or fuel, not to be confused with the term "activity level" used for sub-installations in the FAR (which is defined in section 4.7); - "Calculation factors" including net calorific value (NCV), emission factor, oxidation factor, conversion factor, carbon content, biomass/fossil fraction; - Measurement-based approaches using CEMS (Continuous Emission Measurement Systems) applied to "emission sources"; - No-tier approaches used where an operator cannot reach even tier 1 for at least one source stream or emission source.
 These are referred to as "fall-back methodology".
-However, for the MRR this term relates only to installation-level emissions and must not be confused with the term "fall-back approach" or "fall-back sub-installation" used in the context of free allocation rules.
+However, for the MRR this term relates only to installation-level emissions and must not be confused with the term "fall-back approach", or "fall-back sub-installation" used in the context of free allocation rules.
 The latter term means one of the heat benchmark, fuel benchmark or process emissions sub-installations (see also section 7.2 of this document). - "Combustion emissions" and "process emissions": From the MRR perspective these two terms are mainly distinguished for the purpose of defining which calculation factors are relevant.
 For combustion emissions the monitoring of an NCV value and oxidation factor is mandatory, while for process emissions a conversion factor applies (the distinction is less clear within a mass balance approach).
 For the FAR, important differences have to be noted: - Process emissions attributable to one of the process-emissions sub-installations are clearly defined by Article 3(j) of the FAR.
-The definition applies only to process emissions not attributed to any other sub-installation type, and contains a correction for waste gases, whereby less than the total direct emissions are attributed (for details see sections 4.3 and 7.3). - Process emissions from flue gas cleaning (desulphurisation, deNO_x) are considered part of the fuel mix for determining the emission factor of measurable as well as nonmeasurable heat. - Biomass emissions: These are accounted for as zero under the MRR, provided that sustainability criteria defined by the RES Directive32 are complied with, where applicable.
-MRR guidance document No. 3 gives further details on biomass.
-The FAR follow that approach in full. - Minimum requirements for monitoring (based on a building block system using "tiers"): while this is a central tool of the MRR to balance accuracy needs for biggest emitters against the administrative burden in case of smaller emitters, the concept is of little relevance under the FAR which uses an "accuracy hierarchy" concept.
+The definition applies only to those remaining process emissions not attributed to any other sub-installation type, and contains a correction for waste gases, whereby less than the total direct emissions are attributed (for details see sections 0 and 7.3). - Process emissions from flue gas cleaning (desulphurisation, deNO_x) are considered part of the fuel mix for determining the emission factor of measurable as well as nonmeasurable heat. - Biomass emissions: These are accounted for as zero under the MRR, provided that sustainability criteria defined by the Renewable Energy Directive (RED) are complied with, where applicable in the relevant year.
+MRR Guidance Document 3 gives further details on biomass.
+The FAR follow that approach in full. - Minimum requirements for monitoring (based on a building block system using "tiers"): while this is a central tool of the MRR to balance accuracy needs for biggest emitters against the administrative burden in case of smaller emitters, the concept is of little relevance under the FAR, which uses an "accuracy hierarchy" concept. - "Unreasonable costs" and "technical feasibility" are used as criteria for deviating from minimum tier requirements.
+The concepts are also applicable under the FAR in relation to the "accuracy hierarchy", although for "unreasonable costs" some of the assumptions differ.
+See section 6.6.2 for further details.